cast-org/figuration/docs/4.0.0-alpha.5/components/input-group.md

 ---
 layout: docs
 title: Input Group
+description: Easily extend form controls by adding text, buttons, and more, on either side of textual inputs, selects, and custom file inputs.
 group: components
 ---

-Easily extend form controls by adding text, buttons, and more, on either side of textual inputs, custom selects, and custom file inputs

 ## Contents
 {:.no_toc}